cooltronicpl/Craft-document-helpers/README.md

 - `assetThumb`: This option generates a thumbnail image of a Craft CMS image Asset using the `pdfAsset` method (requires ImageMagick).
 It can be accessed in the Twig template as `asset.assetThumb`.
   - `assetThumbVolumeHandle`: This is an optional parameter that specifies the Volume Handle for the thumbnail.
 If not provided, the PDF Volume Handle is used.
 The volume handle must have a `Base URL` in your test: `@web\pdffiles` in Craft CMS Filesystems, Assets settings.
 - `dumbThumb`: This option generates a basic thumbnail image (without an Asset) using the `pdf` method (requires ImageMagick).
+- `qrdata`: This option allows you to generate a QR Code image from any data you provide.
+The image will be available on the Twig template with `{{qrimg}}` variable.

 Both `assetThumb` and `dumbThumb` support the following optional customizations: